 The phrase, “But for the grace of God, there go I,” repeats in my mind often.
 I hear it most when I think of the children and mothers we support in DRC.
 I never did anything to deserve a family growing up.
 I was born into one that remained my family forever.
 I owe most of who I am and what I have to their raising.
 If it had been different for me, If I had been without a family, would someone have fought for me to have my basic needs met or to find a family to raise me?
 Maybe an organization would have made it their goal to meet my needs, provide me access to education, food, hope--a future.
 “But for the grace of God, there go I,” reminds me I am blessed, not because of anything I have done.
 It compels me to impact as many lives as I can with my time, money and talents.

 We know from the extensive research and writing out there and our own experience with orphans in DRC, that orphanages are not a solution for a child.
 They do not have the capacity to teach, grow, nurture, prepare and launch a child into a successful life.
 Reeds of Hope is determined to teach mothers in Kinshasa the trades and skills they need to provide for their children so they do not have to face the decision of leaving their child at an orphanage.
 Similarly, we are determined to care for the children who have been orphaned at Family Bethlehem in Eastern DRC.
-We will continue to provide for their needs, including education, and find and train up loving, local Congolese adoptive families to raise them as a family member, the way God intends.
+We will continue to provide for their needs as family members do, which includes education and mentorship.
+Secondly, we will continue to do the hard work of equipping their extended family members to raise them if they are able, or find and train up loving, local Congolese adoptive families to raise them as a family member, the way God intends.

 Sarah Calvo is our Sponsorship and Education coordinator in the East.
 E-mail her at firstname.lastname@example.org with any questions or to learn more.